All-on-4: Why Nuffield Dental for this Dental Implant Procedure?

 Type of Materials Used for the Construction of the All-on-4 Bridge

 All patients must be aware of the limitations of materials and the implant cost related to All-on-4 bridge construction.
-The final MALO All-on-4 bridges are made with Acrylic or Zirconia, the choice may be made based on cost or clinical limitations.
+The final MALO All-on-4 bridges are made with Acrylic or Zirconia, the option may be made based on cost or clinical limitations.
 The Acrylic bridge tends to wear faster.
-However, the Zirconia or MALO Ceramic Bridge is a much harder wearing material and aesthetically superior.
+However, the Zirconia or MALO Ceramic Bridge is a much harder wearing material and aesthetically high-ranking.

 The Ceramic Bridges are stunningly thin compared to the Acrylic Bridge.
 However, the ceramic layer may chip or fracture, especially if the biting forces (occlusion) is not analysed and adjusted.